Great Business Ideas for 2015

-To reach those targeted shoppers, businesses must recognize the places where the consumer resides and design a specific message not just for one ethnicity, but for cultures among those segments, the research concluded.<p>
+To reach those targeted shoppers, businesses must recognize the places where the consumer resides and design a specific message not just for one ethnicity, but for cultures among those segments.<p>

 "Because of technology and the Internet, publishing and sharing written material is easier and cheaper than ever," <a href=http://www.writerssherpa.com target=”_blank”>ghostwriter Melinda Copp</a> told BusinessNewsDaily.
 "All those words have to be written by someone."<p>

 Beyond online writing, more business leaders are authoring books, with the aid of ghostwriters, to build their credibility.<p>

 "Some of my clients have leveraged their books to generate more and better speaking opportunities, more frequent appearances on business shows, and opportunities to work with better clients," said <a href=http://www.blackbirdinc.com target=”_blank”>ghostwriter Jeff Haden</a>.
 "Great content can help build a great foundation for a business or personal brand."

 Whether it's cutting energy costs or reducing their carbon footprint, the pressure for businesses to adopt green practices is high — and it's only going to grow.<p><p>

 Business sustainability consultant <a href="http://www.englehartconsulting.com">Barbara Englehart</a> said there are numerous benefits for companies that go green, including reduced costs, risks and liabilities and increased employee retention, productivity and moral.<p>

 "This is all quite new in the business world, and companies need help," Englehart told BusinessNewsDaily.
 "They weren't teaching sustainability in business schools five or 10 years ago."<p>